aoiorio/aoiorio/README.md

 ### Hi 🍳
 I'm Aoi Orio.
+I'm 15 years old.
+I'm a first grade of Vantan Techford Academy student.
+Thank you for reading them.

 <!--
 **aoiorio/aoiorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.